 What makes a good ice wine?
 Ice wines are known to be wines with very complex, interesting flavors.
 The sweetness of good ice wines is balanced by an appropriate level of acidity, creating a delicious dessert wine.
 Johnson Estate's ice wines are regularly awarded gold medals by Tastings.com and other wine competitions.
 Here are our latest vintages:

 Chambourcin, a late-ripening red variety of grape makes a rare "red" ice wine.
 In contrast to the Vidal Blanc Ice Wine, this wine is redolent with fruit notes of plum and currant and even raisin with additional finishing notes of berries.
+It has a real affinity for any desserts made with chocolate, walnuts, cinnamon, or any combination thereof.
+Our 2017 vintage was awarded 98 Points, Best of Class, and Best of Show at the 2019 International Eastern Wine Competition.
+The new 2019 vintage was awarded Silver at the 2021 San Francisco International Wine Competition.

-In 2011, Johnson Estate first released its Sparkling Rosé Ice Wine, America’s first sparkling ice wine, and the only sparkling ice wine in North American made using the traditional, in-the-bottle, “méthode champenoise”.
+In 2011, Johnson Estate first released its Sparkling Rosé Ice Wine, America’s first sparkling ice wine, and the only sparkling ice wine in North America made using the traditional, in-the-bottle, “méthode champenoise”.
 Bubbles from in-bottle fermentation add a balancing level of bright crispness to the honey-peach-red currant sweetness of traditional ice wine.
 Only by using the traditional Champagne method, with higher bottle pressures, can yield the fineness of bubbles and the level of fizz that make a first-quality sparkling wine.

 Dosing, capping, riddling, disgorging and corking all those small, long-necked, 375ml bottles is labor intensive.
 Additionally, others have not discovered how to get yeast to ferment actively enough in this high sugar environment to obtain the fizz and pressures needed for this fine wine.
 A few wine cellar secrets let our special yeasts ferment in-bottle with a lot more zest.